Gertkeno/Gertkeno.github.io/dialogue-systems/20_virtual.md

 for designers as you end up working with some unpopular, esoteric, or illegible programming language like Rust.

-By curbing these potential downsides restrained systems flourish, *ADF* handles 4,948 lines of dialogue with 5,699 written operators for flow control.
+When restraining scope and curbing these potential downsides virtual machines flourish, *ADF* handles 4,948 lines of dialogue with 5,699 written operators for flow control.
 This would've been over 5,699 nodes in blueprint without this system to ease reading and writing; not to mention cut out Unreal's atrocious boot time.

 <!-- vim: set cc=80: -->
 <!-- vim: set spell: -->